Dre Campbell Farm

 8 Natural Ways to Treat and Prevent Potato Scab

-Have you noticed those ugly scabs forming on your potatoes?
-Potato scab is a disease that causes raised, corky lesions on potato tubers.
-If not controlled, it can lead to significant economic losses.
+Potato scab is a tuber disease that causes dark brown, pithy patches on potato tubers.
+If left unchecked, it can lead to significant economic losses due to reduced yields.

-The good news is that there are some natural ways you can treat and prevent potato scab in your garden.
+The good news is that there are natural ways to treat and prevent potato scab in your garden.
 Before the problem gets out of hand, take action now.

 Symptoms of Potato Scab

-The main signs your spuds have scabs are spots, pits, and scaly patches on the potato skin [1].
-These spots can range from slightly sunken, scaly areas to deep pits.
-The scabs themselves are usually tan to brown in color.
+The main signs of potato scabs are spots, pits, and scaly patches on the potato skin [1].
+The scabs themselves are usually tan to brown.

 As the spots get bigger, they become raised and rough.
-Badly infected potatoes develop a scabby, crusty appearance.
+Infected potatoes develop a scabby, crusty appearance.

-Scabs on potatoes don’t go deep, so you can eat the potatoes after peeling.
+Scabs on potatoes don’t usually go deep, except in severe cases, so you can eat the potatoes after cutting away the infected parts.
 The inside is fine.

 Affected Crops

-Certain varieties of potatoes are less prone to developing scab than others.
+Certain potato varieties are less prone to scab than others.
 Varieties like Russet Burbank, Norland, and Superior tend to be less susceptible.

-Potatoes with thin skin tend to be affected more.
-Other root vegetables, such as parsnips, beets, turnips, rutabaga, carrots, and radish, can also suffer from potato scab disease.
+Potatoes with thin skin are more likely to be affected.
+Other root vegetables, such as parsnips, beets, turnips, rutabagas, carrots, and radishes, can also be affected by potato scab.

 How to Get Rid of Potato Scab Naturally